2010 Belgian Grand Prix: Qualifying

 A crash by Vitaly Petrov in the first qualifying session caused a six-minute stoppage.

 Alonso, 10th, lost a plethora of time running wide on the damp La Source corner; he used less front wing angle and an old rear wing.
 Schumacher was the fastest driver not to progress to the final session in 11th.
 His teammate Rosberg in 12th lacked grip on a wet-weather set-up and had to slow when he came across the Toro Rosso car of Sébastien Buemi.
 Toro Rosso's Jaime Alguersuari slowed on the slippery turns 13 and 14 on his final timed lap and was 13th ahead of Liuzzi in 14th.
 Alguersari's teammate Buemi was 15th.
 Heikki Kovalainen advanced to the second session for the second time in 2010 since the and qualified his Lotus 16th.
 Glock made no errors for 17th.
 Lotus' Jarno Trulli, 18th, made contact with the right-rear of Lucas di Grassi's out of control Virgin Racing vehicle at Stavelot turn.
 A tyre strategy error and going wide into the gravel on the wet track left Kobayashi 19th.
 Hispania Racing driver Bruno Senna was 20th and his teammate Yamamoto 21st following a tyre strategy error and Yamamoto being impeded by a slower car.
-De La Rosa in 22nd lost control of the rear of his car at Rivage turn and struck the wall.
+De la Rosa in 22nd lost control of the rear of his car at Rivage turn and struck the wall.
 Di Grassi, 23rd, set no lap time after his collision with Trulli.
 Vitaly Petrov lost control of his Renault on dry tyres on a damp kerb exiting Rivage corner and spun into the inside barrier backwards.
 The session was stopped for six minutes so that marshals could move his car off the track.

 Post-qualifying

 Michael Schumacher took a ten-place grid penalty for dangerous driving at the previous Grand Prix.

 A total of five drivers received grid penalties post-qualifying.
 Schumacher was demoted ten places for forcing Barrichello close to the concrete wall at the Hungarian Grand Prix.
 His teammate Rosberg lost five places for changing his car's gearbox to one that had not been used unused for four races.
 Buemi was demoted three positions because he was deemed by the race stewards to have transgressed the sporting regulations by blocking Rosberg in the second session.
 The stewards penalised Glock five positions for illegally blocking Yamamoto in the first session.
-De La Rosa incurred the loss of ten places for changing his car's engine between qualifying and the race for the ninth time in the season passing the eight maximum engine switches.
+De la Rosa incurred the loss of ten places for changing his car's engine between qualifying and the race for the ninth time in the season, exceeding the eight allowed maximum engine switches.

 At the pre-race drivers' briefing, Whiting and stewards' advisor Nigel Mansell told drivers if they gained positions on the first lap by using the run-off area at La Source corner as was the case with Kimi Räikkönen at the 2009 event, then they would risk receiving a penalty or they would be told off if deemed to have been forced onto it by another competitor.